 Explanation:

-traditional detection tools.
-UEBA uses advanced analytics to establish baselines of normal
+UEBA uses machine learning and advanced analytics to establish a baseline of normal behavior for users, hosts, and network entities.

 Page 2 out of 9 Pages |